denismaggior8/enigma-python/README.md

 ## Machines implementations

-The following Enigma machine models (along with their rotors, reflectors and plugboards) have been implemented
+The following Enigma machine models (along with their rotors, reflectors and plugboards) have been implemented:

 | Enigma model 	| Scrambler 	             | Wiring                    	        | Notch 	| Implemented 	    |
 |--------------	|-------	                 |----------------------------	        |-------	|-------------      |